 Great Zombie Book ...
 Well written story.
 Characters are well developed and the author pulls you into the story making it difficult to put the book down.
 Makes a perfect gift for a ’zombie lover.’

-Goodreads 5-star review by Carol Pirog, Author & Managing Director of Anchor Book Press - April 21, 2020
+Anchor Book Press 4-star review by Carol Pirog, Managing Director of Anchor Book Press - April 13, 2020

 The setup in the prologue and beginning chapter remind me of writers like Michael Crichton and Dan Brown.
 The author introduces readers to a cast of seemingly disconnected characters whom you soon discover all hold different pieces to the same story.
 I enjoyed being led into the story in this way, learning along with the main characters what is going on across the world and what it could mean for humanity ...
 Anyone with an interest in science fiction, apocalypse fiction, or simply zombies should enjoy this read.
 Last, the added twist of the Mayan calendar angle weaves some great historical and science facts into the story.
 It takes no time at all to become invested in the narrative, and the ending is sure to please even the most avid zombie readers.